JasonDip/Youtube-dl-with-Folders/README.md

 # Youtube-dl with Folders

 A youtube-dl GUI featuring the ability to save folders and download options.
-Written in C# with .NET Framework and Windows Presentation Foundation (WPF).

 ![](Demo.gif)

+# Built With

+-   C#.NET Framework
+-   Windows Presentation Foundation (WPF)

 # Setup